itsmarsss/snipe-chan/README.md

 Snipe Chan is a Discord Bot that snipes messages, you will have to run your own snipe bot with the code provided because of the limitations of Discord TOS.

+**Why Snipe Chan?**

+Snipe Chan was created  in early 2021 because some guy wouldn't stop deleting messages, the name and original profile picture was suggested by "wvrs" (he's probably playing Genshin right now).
+The same group of people regrouped and "wvrs" reminded us of Snipe Chan, so I went back found the original poorly written source code and rewrote the bot so that anyone can use it.
+(Trust me, the currect code is still pretty crappy).

 **How to Download Snipe Chan?**
 1. Head over to [[Releases]](https://github.com/itsmarsss/Snipe-Chan/releases) and look for the latest version
 2. Download both SnipeChanBot.jar and config.yml